 - Nada hay Nuevo debajo del sol (there is nothing new under the Sun).

 It is similar to the idiomatic expression that goes, “nothing is new”.
-Basically, it is telling us that absolutely everything has been done before and while there may be things that may seem new, it is might only be a variation of something that is already old or familiar to all of us.
+Basically, it is telling us that absolutely everything has been done before and while there may be things that may seem new, they might only be a variation of something that is already old or familiar to all of us.

 - Despues de los años mil, torna el agua a su carril (in a hundred years, we will be dead, anyway).